LeanneCodes/GinTopia_NEW/README.md

         * It’s currently a list of 4 images, but a future implementation, would be to dedicate an entire page to gallery photos that a visitor could scroll through.

-        * Depending the screen size, a visitor is viewing this website on, they will either see an array of 4 images of a slideshow on a small device, consisting of the same images.
+        * Depending the screen size, a visitor is viewing this website on, they will either see an array of 4 images or a slideshow on a small device, consisting of the same images.

         ![image](media/gallery-desktop.png)
         (Large tablet/desktop view)